lyntan01/Orbital-Project/README.md

 ![Edit Shelved](https://i.imgur.com/L5KSIHL.png)

-After clicking the *edit* button at the bottom of the page, users will be redirected back to the *My Products* page they were previously on.
+After clicking the *Edit* button at the bottom of the page, users will be redirected back to the *My Products* page they were previously on.

-* **Editing a product to place it into *Wish List***
+* **Edit a product to place it into *Wish List***

 Users can indicate the My Products Category as *Wish List* to move the product into *Wish List*. (see below)